Introduction to ‘room rest’

 Your vet may have advised you to restrict your dog to one room during recovery from an operation or injury.
 This can be a challenging time for dog owners, so please read on for further information.

 A quick summary of room rest is included on this page.
-For more detailed information, you can follow the clickable links, or use the menu on the right hand side of the page.
+Follow the clickable links for more detailed information.
 Advice is also available for dogs going through crate rest.

 Why does my dog need a recovery room?